 Active low status of the DRV2 disk interface input.
-Note: This function is not supported in the FDC37B80x.

 DIGITAL OUTPUT REGISTER (DOR)

 Address 3F2 READ/WRITE

 The DOR controls the drive select and motor enables of the disk interface outputs.
 It also contains the enable for the DMA logic and a software reset bit.
 The contents of the DOR are unaffected by a software reset.
 The DOR can be written to at any time.